 When I lost my daughter at 23 weeks gestation, I was given some afterthought advice from my care providers on how to handle the inevitable milestone of my “milk coming in.”
-I had never been pregnant before and therefore had no idea what to expect or how to handle it in real time.
+I had never been pregnant before and therefore had no idea what to expect or how to handle it in real-time.
 What I learned from my experience is that lactation support in the instance of losing your baby is almost nonexistent.
-The literature online and in all my pregnancy books was almost exclusively catered to mothers who got to bring their baby home.
+The literature online and in all my pregnancy books was almost exclusively catered to mothers who got to bring their babies home.
 And as I have discovered time and time again in this season of being postpartum without my baby, wading through resources meant for mothers with living babies to find breadcrumbs of answers or support only made me feel more lonely, uninformed, and disempowered.

 But I wasn’t alone.
 With the help of my bereavement doula and a friend who is a budding herbalist and postpartum doula, I came up with a strategy for getting through that week of having Tomb Raider quality breasts without ever developing mastitis or having to bind my breasts (um, ow?) until my brain finally got the message that the show was over.
 Even though having my milk come in was an incredibly painful reminder that my baby was gone from my body, yet not in my arms, I now cherish that I allowed myself to experience the process of what my body was capable of, and connect with my daughter through that in a way that felt healthy for me both mentally and physically.

 The advice I received (if you can call it that) on what to do when my milk came in was pretty simple.
 Wear the tightest fitting sports bra you have basically nonstop, put cold green cabbage leaves in your bra because it feels nice and the enzymes in the leaves help dry up the milk, and don’t, under any circumstance, for any reason whatsoever, express any milk or let anything (including water) touch your nipples in a stimulating way.
 “It’ll confuse your brain to keep producing milk,” they said.
 Forty-eight hours or so after receiving this advice, my breasts exploded in size.
 Although I was mesmerized to learn what my body was capable of, I was in such an extreme amount of discomfort.
 This was on top of still being in complete shock and in the earliest days of extreme grief over losing my first and only baby.
 So, I opted for ditching the plan I’d been given and coming up with a new strategy.
-I wanted a plan that emphasized the importance of my short and long-term breast health, as well one that nurtured the emotional rollercoaster of my experience.
+I wanted a plan that emphasized the importance of my short and long-term breast health, as well as one that nurtured the emotional rollercoaster of my experience.

 – Round Gel Ice Packs with Cloth Back – These ice packs were everything for keeping me comfortable most of the day.
 They are round and fit perfectly inside my bra cups.
 They also have a soft backing, so you don’t have the gel pack plastic sticking to or directly touching your sensitive nipple.
 I bought extra so that when the pair I was using cooled down (which happened every 1-2 hours) I wasn’t having to wait for them to refreeze to use them again.
 My breasts were incredibly hot to the touch while they were engorged, making my overall chest very warm.
 Keeping them as cool as possible was essential.